Rachit315/Google-Font-Widget/README.md

-# Stack Sans — animated font card
+# Font Widget — animated font card

 A pixel-faithful rebuild of the reference card in **HTML + Tailwind CSS + [Motion](https://motion.dev)**.